An anelastic approximation arising in astrophysics: Introduction

 with the unknown density $\mathcal{R}$, velocity $\vc{V}$, and the pressure $\Pi$, see Almgren et al. \cite{ABMZ}, \cite{ABRZ1}, \cite{ABRZ2}.
 The background density profile $\vr_0$ is determined as the unique solution of the static equation

 A similar system, written in terms of the potential temperature $\mathcal{T} = \vr_0 / \mathcal{R}$, has been identified as a low Mach number approximation of strongly stratified fluid flows in meteorology, see \cite{FeKlNoZa}.
 The principal difference between \cite{FeKlNoZa} and the present problem is the geometry of the physical space; an infinite strip is relevant in meteorology, while the whole Euclidean space $R^3$ is considered in astrophysics mimicking a large neighborhood of a gaseous star.
-Accordingly, the potential $F$ shares the asymptotic properties with the standard gravitational potential:
+Although this might seem as a minor modification, the related difficulties stemming from the action of acoustic waves in the incompressible limit must be handled in a rather different manner.
+Here, we use a seminal paper of Metcalfe and Tataru \cite{MetTat1} on wave propagation with variable wave speed.
+Combining their method with the local frequency estimates to control the acoustic waves propagation may be seen as the main contribution and the main added value of the present paper in comparison with \cite{FeKlNoZa}.